-Good question we hear a lot in consultations at Marketing 360®.
+Good question.
+We hear this a lot in consultations at Marketing 360®.
 Let’s explore some of the main, underlying reasons that small business digital marketing efforts are falling short.

 However, business marketing doesn’t work like any of these things.
 It’s often difficult to diagnose what the actual problem is.
 In fact, many businesses come to us unaware of the issues that beset their marketing campaigns.

 There are marketing problems that are easier to identify.
-If you don’t have a value proposition that’s usually apparent.
-Likewise, if you don’t have a targeted audience.
+If you don’t have a value proposition, that’s usually apparent, as is not having a targeted audience.
 There may be competition that’s clearly edging you out.

 But let’s assume you’ve addressed these issues and you’re still struggling.
 What are the subtle, hidden problems that are bringing you down?